Feudal Japanese Society Explained

 However, since the shogun actually controlled the military power in the country, the emperor was usually only second in importance, under the shogun.

-Another important group in Japanese society that didn't fit into these four groups were the religious people: Buddhist and Shinto priests.
+Another important group in Japanese society that didn't fit into these four classes were the religious people: Buddhist and Shinto priests.

 Since they devoted their lives to isolation and their faith, they didn't really operate in a way that fit into the hierarchy.